-As with a traditional course, we will consider aspects of language, character, genre, and performance and reception, opening possibilities for what these plays can give us in return over a lifetime of reading, playgoing, and film viewing.
-The honors course deepens this experience by allowing students to contribute significantly to seminar discussion by incorporating active learning to a greater degree than in the traditional Shakespeare class.
+As with a traditional course, we will consider aspects of language, character, genre, and performance and reception, which open possibilities for what these plays can give us in return over a lifetime of reading, playgoing, and film viewing.
+The Honors course deepens this experience by allowing students to contribute significantly to seminar discussion by incorporating active learning to a greater degree than in the traditional Shakespeare class.
 Shakespeare lives in the contemporary imagination through direct experience and conversation, and these will be the focus of this seminar.

 Introduction to Media Effects (COMM 118H)